Last updated: October 29, 2025

 Life goals are concomitant with purpose; having a purpose implies a goal.
 Many terms are used for the same construct, such as meaningful goals, overarching or long-term goals, fundamental goals, and self-actualisation.
 The essential features are that they are:

-Twenty years ago, Sivaraman Nair wrote Life Goals: the concept and its relevance to rehabilitation; this paper considered what life goals were, how they could be established, and how they fit into the rehabilitation process.
+Twenty years ago, Sivaraman Nair wrote Life Goals: the concept and its relevance to rehabilitation; this paper examined what life goals are, how they can be established, and how they fit into the rehabilitation process.

-In 2017, a student, Neeltje Vermund and her colleagues undertook a qualitative study on general practitioners (family doctors) and senior hospital specialists in geriatrics, asking about goals in people with multiple diseases.
+In 2017, a student, Neeltje Vermund, and her colleagues undertook a qualitative study of general practitioners (family doctors) and senior hospital specialists in geriatrics, asking about goals for people with multiple diseases.
 Their data suggested goals fell into three groups that formed a hierarchy: those concerned with specific symptoms or impairments, functional goals, and fundamental goals.
 Fundamental goals “specify patient’s priorities in life, related to their values and core relationships.”

-This and much other work shows that rehabilitation goals should form a hierarchy with lower-level and shorter-term goals linking to a person’s high-level goals; without a link, the person will not be committed to achieving the lower-level goals.
+This and much other work show that rehabilitation goals should form a hierarchy, with lower-level, shorter-term goals linked to a person’s high-level goals; without a link, the person will not be committed to achieving the lower-level goals.

-Following this, in 2020, Joost Dekker and his colleagues investigated setting meaningful goals in rehabilitation: rationale and a practical tool.
-Their work was based on an excellent, monumental review of the literature on making meaning in life by Crystal Park and some qualitative studies on patients who had had a stroke.
+Following this, in 2020, Joost Dekker and his colleagues wrote a paper, Setting meaningful goals in rehabilitation: rationale and a practical tool.
+Their work was based on an excellent, monumental review of the literature on finding meaning in life by Crystal Park, along with some qualitative studies on patients who had experienced a stroke.

 Joost Dekker et al. felt that fundamental goals had five aspects, interlinked but distinguishable: